Noncommutative principal bundles and central extensions: The lifting problem

 In this section, we develop our approach for constructing a $\hG$-structure from the given data.
 The construction proceeds in four main steps: \begin{enumerate} \item[1.]
-Construct a suitable candidate $\hA$ extending $\aA$. \item[2.]
+Construct a candidate algebra $\hA$ lifting $\aA$. \item[2.]
 Lift $\alpha$ to a $\hG$-action on $\hA$ such that $\hA^Z = \aA$ as $G$-algebras. \item[3.]
-Impose the continuity of the lifted action. \item[4.]
+Impose continuity of the lifted action. \item[4.]
 Establish that the resulting C\Star dynamical system is free. \end{enumerate}